rudrapatel29/Pneumatic-Sand-Ramming-Machine/README.md

 | 275             | 71.80                   |
 | 300             | 74.14                   |

+The analysis indicates a positive correlation between the applied force and mold hardness.
 The optimal mold hardness of 65 Shore A requires an applied force of 235 Newtons.

 ### Libraries Used